Kria™ KR260 Robotics Starter Kit

 $ source /opt/xilinx/tsn-examples/bin/start_qbv_test.sh -tx

-The talker on Board1 will run for 30sec and exit.
+The talker on Board1 runs for 30 seconds and exits.

 Observe Results

-The scope shot will show a 70% Scheduled traffic 30 % Best Effort traffic distribution.
+The scope shot shows a 70% Scheduled traffic 30 % Best Effort traffic distribution.

 osc